 Issue: The rehabilitation of the three washes through removal of the existing palustrine scrub-shrub wetland (dominated by non-native tamarisk), and excavating and re-contouring the riverine wetlands (wash channels) with heavy equipment would alter the damaged geomorphology of the riverine wetland systems.
-The proposed action has the potential to restore hydrologic and geomorphological processes and affect non-native wetland vegetation.
+The proposed action has the potential to restore hydrologic and geomorphological processes and affect native and non-native vegetation.